meteotest/h5pySWMR/README.md

 Configuration of the redis server
 ---------------------------------

-Note that `h5pyswmr` is expecting a running redis server on `localhost` and port `6379` (on Debian based systems, `apt-get install redis-server` is all you need to do).
+Note that h5pyswmr is expecting a running redis server on `localhost:6379` (on Debian based systems, `apt-get install redis-server` is all you need to do).
 These settings are hardcoded but can be modified at run time (a more elegant solution will be provided in future versions):